SN 2025ogs: A Spectroscopically-Normal Type Ia Supernova at z = 2 as a Benchmark for Redshift Evolution: Discussion Conclusions

 Taken together, these results demonstrate that normal SNe~Ia exist in the dark matter-dominated Universe.
 The distance inferred for \CosmosSNIa is in agreement with $\Lambda$CDM suggesting that cosmological constraints from \textit{Roman}'s high-precision observations will remain robust.
 Although the spectroscopic properties of \CosmosSNIa are broadly consistent with the low-redshift population, the subtle differences we identify, particularly in the \ion{Ca}{2} and \ion{Si}{2} ejecta velocities, underscore the need for larger, well-characterized samples to determine whether such variations reflect genuine redshift evolution or simply the diversity already present in the local Universe.

 This work is based on observations made with the NASA/ESA/CSA \textit{JWST} as part of programs 1837, 5893, and 5324.
-This paper is based on observations with the NASA/ESA Hubble Space Telescope and James Webb Space Telescope obtained from the Mikulski Archive for Space Telescopes at STScI.
+The STScI TSST group acknowledges partial support from JWST-GO-06541, JWST-GO-06585, and JWST-GO-05324.
+This letter is based on observations with the NASA/ESA Hubble Space Telescope and James Webb Space Telescope obtained from the Mikulski Archive for Space Telescopes at STScI at doi:\dataset[10.17909/6n92-8508]{https://archive.stsci.edu/doi/resolve/resolve.html?doi=10.17909/6n92-8508}.
 We thank the \textit{JWST}/HST scheduling teams and instrument experts at STScI for extraordinary effort in getting the observations used here scheduled quickly.

 MRS is supported by an STScI Postdoctoral Fellowship.
 JP is supported by NASA through a Einstein Fellowship grant No. HF2-51541.001 awarded by the Space Telescope Science Institute (STScI), which is operated by the Association of Universities for Research in Astronomy, Inc., for NASA, under contract NAS5-26555.
 DOJ acknowledges support from NSF grants AST-2407632, AST-2429450, and AST-2510993, NASA grant 80NSSC24M0023, and HST/JWST grants HST-GO-17128.028 and JWST-GO-05324.031, awarded by the Space Telescope Science Institute (STScI), which is operated by the Association of Universities for Research in Astronomy, Inc., for NASA, under contract NAS5-26555.
 DCL acknowledges support from STScI grant JWST-GO-05324.002-A, under which part of this research was carried out.